josephaadams/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5TZ1qmz.png"/>
 </p>
 <p>
-Congratulations on the installation of osTicket on your server!
-If you have any questions please make sure to check out osTickets docs https://docs.osticket.com/en/latest/
+Congratulations!
+You have successfully installed osTicket on your server.
+If you have any questions, refer to the official osTicket documentation https://docs.osticket.com/en/latest/
 </p>
 <br />